Status: Members Only - Day pass required

 |Minimum BHPA Rating Hang Gliding: BHPA Pilot rating||Member status: Members Only|

 |Minimum BHPA Rating Paragliding: BHPA Pilot rating||OS Grid Reference and Prefix: SO 271 166|

 Please park in the National Trust car park as marked on the map.

 Take the A40 from Abergavenny or Crickhowell, turn onto the minor road signposted to the vineyard (NP7 7LA).
 After the vineyard continue up the hill, around the hairpin bend, take the right fork past the house for approximately ½ mile.

 NB The Sugar loaf is a very popular tourist spot so the narrow road can be busy; please show consideration to other users.

 Access to take-off is by foot only.
-Park at official National trust car park, walk east 250m along road to unofficial parking spot, then walk up hill 50m.
+Park at the official National trust car park, walk east 250m along road to the unofficial parking spot, then walk up hill 50m.
 A 25m wide strip of bracken is cut late summer which makes take off easier for paragliders.
 When the bracken is at its highest, use one of the grass tracks which run parallel to the road.
 Take-off is very shallow, very often with a line of cars parked where the slope then flattens out (so don’t park here but use the National Trust car park).
 This is a technical, alpine style, take-off.
 It is only suitable for experienced pilots.